EmreKeskin47/rust-week2/README.md

 ## Contents

--   **Traits and Structs** : Understand the concept of traits in Rust and see them in action with the Speaker trait and its implementation for the Person struct.
+-   **Traits and Structs:** Understand the concept of traits in Rust and see them in action with the Speaker trait and its implementation for the Person struct.

--   **Generics**: Explore the power of generics in Rust and see how they can be used to write more abstract and reusable code.
+-   **Generics:** Explore the power of generics in Rust and see how they can be used to write more abstract and reusable code.

--   **Macros**: a custom dizi! macro that mimics the functionality of the vec! macro.
+-   **Macros:** Custom dizi! macro that mimics the functionality of the vec! macro.

--   **Error Handling**: error handling with the Result type and the ? operator.
+-   **Error Handling:** Error handling with the Result type and the ? operator.

+-   **Suggested Workspace Setting:** Suggested development env settings can be found in setting.json

 ## Usage